openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-4-advanced/wizard-advanced.md

 ## Step 4: Advanced

-The “Advanced” setting step of the create VM wizard includes 2 sections:
+The “Advanced” setting step of the create VM wizard includes these sections:

 - Cloud-Init / Sysprep - determines the contents of these settings based on the OS that is selected.
 (The difference between the cloud-init and the sys-prep is basically the difference between windows and other OSs)
 - Virtual hardware